OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:18

-And He said, “Bring them here to Me.”
+And He instructed, “Bring them to Me.”

 ## Matthew 14:19